linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mariadb-on-centos-7/index.md

         SELECT * FROM mailserver.virtual_aliases;

-1. Verify that the outout displays the aliases you added to the `virtual_aliases` table:
+1. Verify that the output displays the aliases you added to the `virtual_aliases` table:

     {{< output >}}
 +----+-----------+-------------------+--------------------+